miguel-ribeiro/arduino_config_reader/README.md

 - definig servers address and ports to send data to
 - etc...

-Uses the library SDFile from sparkfun shield https://github.com/sparkfun/Shifting_microSD/blob/master/Firmware/uSD_Editor/uSD_Editor.ino
-Although any other library will do, as long as it can read characters from a text file
+Uses the library SDFat from sparkfun shield https://github.com/greiman/SdFat Although any other library will do, as long as it can read characters from a text file

 Allows to have preset values, in case there is some error reading the SDcard or if the SDCard is not present